 It protects information and systems from unauthorized access, disclosure, use, disruption, and destruction.
 These can be represented through the CIA Triad, as shown below:

-To develop secure applications, Security checks should be made throughout the application project lifecycle, especially when the application deals with critical information and data.
+Security checks should be made throughout the application project lifecycle to develop secure applications, mainly when dealing with critical information and data.

 A Secure Development Life Cycle has 3 main phases, i.e., Planning, Development, and Production, which again consists of other sub-phases.